web-advanced-fall-2016/final-project-yuelin02/README.md

 ### Further Steps

+- Can write new post and save it on the server.
 - Complete the Map and About pages, maybe Search.
 - Be able to add real pictures and time
 - Be able to delete post